JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Another use case for `with` is introducing a helper object whose properties or functions will be used for calculating a value.
+You can also use `with` to introduce a helper object whose properties or functions are used for calculating a value.

 ```kotlin
 fun main() {